 It is home to local leagues and camps.

 KWU-Graves Family Sports Complex and Mabee Arena

-Located on the Kansas Wesleyan University campus, The Graves Family Sports Complex was completed in 2015.
+Located on the Kansas Wesleyan University campus, The Graves Family Sports Complex was completed back in 2015.
 It’s home to the university’s football, soccer and track teams.
 The complex includes Bissell Field, a 2,000-seat stadium with a complete track, practice fields and tennis courts.
-The Mabee Arena, located in the Student Activities Center, has seating capacity for 1,500 and is home to the basketball, volleyball, wrestling, and cheer and dance teams.
+The Mabee Arena, located in the Student Activities Center, has seating capacity for 1,500 and is home to the basketball, volleyball, wrestling, cheer and dance teams.
 It has hosted several KCAC post-season and championship events.